smoothPhysics/he3propCounterSim/README.md

 ## GEOMETRY DEFINITION

 The world is a Box filled with Air at 1 bar pressure.
-Inside of the world volume is the ³He counter tube (G4Tubs) which has following components<br />
-asigned to his volume:<br />
+Inside of the world volume is the ³He counter tube (G4Tubs) which has following components asigned to his volume:<br />
 - Stainless steel wall (AES 304 stainless steel)<br />
 - Active detector Gas (³He, 4bar pressure)<br />
 - Currently only as comment: Anode wire in the middle of the tube with diameter 100um<br /><br />